 To set the parking brake, hold the regular brake pedal down with your right foot.
 Push down the parking brake pedal with your left foot.
 If the ignition is on, the brake system warning light will come on.

 To release the parking brake, hold the regular brake pedal down.

-Pull the lever, located just above the parking brake pedal, marked BRAKE RELEASE, to release the parking brake.
+Pull the BRAKE RELEASE lever fully.
+It is located on the bottom of the driver's side of the instrument panel.